 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law on March 27, 2020, and included, among other provisions, budgetary relief to higher educational institutions.
 The CARES Act Higher Education Emergency Relief Funds (HEERF) provided funding from ED to higher educational institutions to support financial aid grants to students and lost revenue attributable to COVID-19.
 HEERF is not required to be repaid, provided that the University attests to and complies with certain terms and conditions.
-The University recognized revenues of \$1.7 million and \$1.8 million for the student assistance portion and \$3.4 million and \$1.4 million for the institutional portion for the years ended June 30, 2022 and 2021, respectively.
-These funds are included on the combined statement of activities for the years ended June 30, 2022 and 2021, respectively, as sponsored support revenue.
-The University also recognized \$1.7 million and \$1.8 million as a general expense for the distribution of the student assistance funds received in the fiscal years ended June 30, 2022 and 2021, respectively.
+The University recognized revenues of \$0 and \$1.7 million for the student assistance portion and \$784 thousand and \$3.4 million for the institutional portion for the years ended June 30, 2023 and 2022, respectively.
+These funds are included on the combined statements of activities for the years ended June 30, 2023 and 2022, respectively, as sponsored support revenue.
+The University also recognized \$0 and \$1.7 million as a general expense for the distribution of the student assistance funds received in the fiscal years ended June 30, 2023 and 2022, respectively.